Lapse candidature

 A lapse period can be granted to graduate researchers who are completing:

-- a PhD/doctorate: a lapse period of up to 2 calendar years
+- a PhD/doctorate: a lapse period of up to two calendar years

-- a Masters degree: a lapse period of up to 1 calendar year.
+- a masters degree: a lapse period of up to one calendar year.

 How do I lapse?